Palifra/l10n_mk/README.md

 ### English

-This module provides comprehensive accounting localization for North Macedonia:
+This module provides comprehensive accounting localization for Macedonia:

 - **Complete Chart of Accounts** - **428 accounts** based on official Macedonian accounting standards (МСС/МСФИ - IAS/IFRS)
 - **VAT Configuration** - Full VAT setup with 18%, 5%, and 0% rates